 poor sight, as the characters are plainer.
 Free to use but please

-Written in Polish but accessible through Google's translate option.
+Written in Spanish but accessible through Google's translate option.

 Author has devised his own shorthand, based on Pitman's, both in

 English and Hindi, and is active in promoting the learning of

 shorthand and associated office skills, to create and increase

 employment prospects.
 He aims to further develop Sanskrit shorthand.